vorticalbox/vorticalbox.github.io/_posts/2021-06-01-functional-FizzBuzz.md

   ],
 ]);
 ```
+R.T is simply a function that regardless of input always returns true, this replaces the `() => true`

-next to `loop` over each number and pass it to `checkFizzBuzz` for this we will use a `map` so lets update our pipe to map each number to the function
+next to `loop` over each number and pass it to `checkFizzBuzz` for this we will use a `map` so let's update our pipe to map each number to the function

 ```
 const fizzBuzz = R.pipe(